Abditus0/SOC-Simulation/README.md

 ![](screenshots/alert_extended.png)

-You read through them, write your report, submit it.
-Claude grades you on 5 things out of 5 each (techniques, tactics, timeline, severity, recommendations) and gives you written feedback on what you missed.
+I read through them, write my report, submit it.
+Claude grades me on 5 things out of 5 each (techniques, tactics, timeline, severity, recommendations) and gives me written feedback on what I missed.

 *A good report*